Seligman, Arizona: Havasu Harvey House

 The "Havasu House" was a Fred Harvey Company Harvey House hotel and restaurant in Seligman, serving the Santa Fe Railway and local residents.
 It was named "Havasu" after the native Havasupai tribe of the area.
 Adjacent to it was the Santa Fe Depot and Reading Room.
 The Havasu Harvey House opened in 1905, closed in 1954, and was demolished in 2008.

 Passenger trains ceased stopping in Seligman in 1984.
 The Burlington Northern Santa Fe Railway (BNSF) has owned the tracks through town since 1996, which carries numerous freight trains and nonstop Amtrak trains.
-The former Santa Fe Reading room is now located at the Seligman High School.
+The former Santa Fe Reading room moved to the Seligman High School.

-Route 66 – Seligman Commercial Historic District
+Seligman Commercial Historic District

 The Seligman Commercial Historic District is a historic district in central Seligman.
 The historic district is along historic Route 66 in town, which was designated a historic highway by the state of Arizona in 1978.
 The Seligman Commercial Historic District was placed on the National Register of Historic Places in 2005.

-The Seligman was on the original U.S. Route 66 from 1926 through 1978, when Interstate 40 bypassed it a few miles south.
+Seligman was on the original U.S. Route 66 from 1926 through 1978, when Interstate 40 bypassed it a few miles south.
 Seligman experienced its real heyday after World War II, when returning veterans and other motorists hit the road and made the Southwest a popular tourist destination.
 The Seligman Commercial Historic District is roughly bounded by 1st and Lamport Sts. and Picacho and Railroad Aves.
 It was added to National Register of Historic Places on February 1, 2005, reference #04000511.
 The Seligman Commercial Historic District protects the historical central area's early 20th century commercial buildings along Historic Route 66, a revived popular tourist destination.
 Historic district contributing properties include the Pitts General Merchandise Store and the U.S. Post Office from 1903, the Pioneer Hall and Theatre and the Seligman Garage from 1905, and the Seligman Pool Hall from 1923.

 In 1987 Seligman gained its name "Birthplace of Historic Route 66" due to the efforts of Seligman residents, who convinced the State of Arizona to dedicate Route 66 a historic highway.
 Seligman is the first stop heading west on the longest uninterrupted stretch of historic Route 66, running around 160 mi to Topock on the east side of the Colorado River.
-(Note: this claim is about the historical Route 66 and is not to be construed as "the Birthplace of Route 66".
+(This claim is about the historical Route 66 and is not to be construed as "the Birthplace of Route 66".
 Route 66 was established by the U.S. Congress on November 26, 1926, starting in Chicago, Illinois and ending in Los Angeles, California.
 The first sign recognizing this designation was posted in Springfield, Missouri on April 30, 1926, and it took over a decade to pave the full route in its entirety.)

 Pictured are some of the contributing structures in the Seligman Commercial Historic District and the historic Route 66.
 Also, pictured are some of the historical structures outside of the Seligman Commercial Historic District zone, some of which are individually listed in the National Register of Historic places.